HafslundEcoVannkraft/stratus-tf-github-environments/TROUBLESHOOTING.md

 - Ensure your GitHub token has access to the repository
 - For private repositories, verify your token has appropriate permissions

-#### **Container Environment Mapping Missing**
+#### **Deployment Target Mapping Missing**
 ```
-Error: container_environment 'dev' not found in remote state
+Error: deployment_target 'dev' not found in remote state
 ```

 **Solutions:**
-- Check that the Container App Environment exists in your remote state
+- Check that the deployment target exists in your remote state
-- Verify the environment key matches exactly (case-sensitive)
+- Verify the deployment target key matches exactly (case-sensitive)
 - Ensure the remote state is up-to-date
 - Run `terraform refresh` on your infrastructure state first